-Regularizing infrared divergences in de Sitter spacetime
+Regularizing infrared divergences in de Sitter spacetime: loops, dimensional regularization and cutoffs

-Javier Huenupi,1, \ Ellie Hughes, Gonzalo A. Palma, and Spyros Sypsas
+Javier Huenupi,1,\ Ellie Hughes, Gonzalo A. Palma, and Spyros Sypsas

-Departamento de Física, Facultad de Ciencias Físicas y Matemáticas, Universidad de Chile, Santiago, Chile

-High Energy Physics Research Unit, Faculty of Science,

-Chulalongkorn University, Bangkok 10330, Thailand

-National Astronomical Research Institute of Thailand,

-Don Kaeo, Mae Rim, Chiang Mai 50180, Thailand
+Departamento de Física, Facultad de Ciencias Físicas y Matemáticas, Universidad de Chile, Santiago, Chile Center for Theoretical Physics, Massachusetts Institute of Technology, Cambridge, Massachusetts 02139, USA High Energy Physics Research Unit, Faculty of Science, Chulalongkorn University, Bangkok 10330, Thailand National Astronomical Research Institute of Thailand, Don Kaeo, Mae Rim, Chiang Mai 50180, Thailand (Dated: October 7, 2024)

-(Dated: June 11, 2024)

-Correlation functions of light scalars in de Sitter space, computed in standard perturbation theory, are hindered by time-dependent infrared divergences in the form of powers of $\ln a(t)$ , where a(t) is the scale factor describing the expansion of space.
-It has often been pointed out that loop corrections to these correlation functions make their divergence even stronger.
-In this note, we argue that this is not the case: Loop corrections can be treated systematically with standard perturbative techniques (such as dimensional regularization) without necessarily introducing new $\ln a(t)$ dependencies.
-To be concrete, we focus on correlation functions represented by diagrams with a single vertex and an arbitrary number of loops.
-In this case, divergences from loops can be removed systematically with counterterms order by order, and one finds that observable loop-corrected correlation functions are indistinguishable from their tree-level form.
-By adopting a Wilsonian perspective, we further point out that our results favor the use of physical cutoffs (as opposed to comoving cutoffs) to regularize infrared divergences in general diagrams with an arbitrary number of loops and vertices.
+Correlation functions of light scalar fields in de Sitter spacetime, computed via standard perturbation theory, often exhibit secular growth characterized by time-dependent divergent terms in the form of powers of $\ln a(t)$ , where a(t) is the scale factor describing cosmic expansion.
+It is widely believed that loop corrections further enhance this secular growth.
+However, in this note, we argue that this is not necessarily the case: Loop corrections can be systematically handled using standard perturbative techniques, such as dimensional regularization, without introducing new $\ln a(t)$ terms.
+We focus on a canonical massless scalar field $\varphi$ with self-interactions described by a potential $\mathcal{V}(\varphi)$ , and analyze correlation functions represented by diagrams with a single vertex and an arbitrary number of loops.
+In this framework, infrared divergences can be systematically eliminated with counterterms at each order in perturbation theory, leading to loop-corrected correlation functions that are indistinguishable from their tree-level forms, with no secular growth from loops.
+Furthermore, adopting a Wilsonian perspective, we explore the role of cutoffs in computing loop corrections within effective field theory and identify the effective potential $\mathcal{V}{\text{eff}}(\varphi)$ , which guarantees cutoff-independent observables.
+We conclude that when infrared comoving cutoffs are used to regularize loop integrals, time-dependent Wilsonian coefficients are necessary to maintain cutoff-free correlation functions.
+Neglecting this time dependence results in secular growth from loops.